mrocklin/thesis/communication-times.md

 ### Analysis

-The image demonstrates that there is clear polynomial relationship above a few thousand bytes.
+The image demonstrates that there is a clear polynomial relationship above a few thousand bytes.
 Further inspection reveals that this relationship is linear, as is expected by a simple latency/bandwidth model.
 Below this size the linear model breaks down.
 Uncertainty varies with size but decreases steadily after a few thousand bytes to within a few percent.

 We conclude that for this architecture communication times are both predictable and modelable above a few thousand bytes, at least for the sensitivity required for our applications.